remko/age-plugin-se/README.md

 ```

 Because this key is bound to your device, and your device may break or get lost,
-it's a good idea to also generate a backup key (for example, a password-protected one):
+it's a good idea to also generate a regular age backup key (for example, a
+password-protected one):

 ```
 $ age-keygen | age -p > $HOME/.passage/identities.backup